Towards Weakly Supervised Text-to-Audio Grounding: Experimental Setup

 For both \textit{PSDS} and \textit{Th-AUC}, two results are reported.
 One is calculated on the whole test set while the other is on a short-duration subset.
 The subset is built by selecting segments that last for less than half of the whole audio clip for a more stringent evaluation.
-Due to the fact that many events last for the whole audio clip, models predicting high probabilities regardless of inputs still achieve high PSDS scores on the whole test set.
+Since many events last for the whole audio clip, models predicting high probabilities regardless of inputs still achieve high PSDS scores on the whole test set.
 On the short-duration subset, such models will get low scores.
 Therefore, the subset can validate models' performance better.